opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 You can query each trigger using up to 10 tags, adding the tag as a single trigger condition instead of specifying a single query.
 The Alerting plugin processes the trigger conditions from all queries as a logical `OR` operation, so if any of the query conditions are met, it triggers an alert.
 The Alerting plugin then tells the Notifications plugin to send the alert notification to a channel.

-The Alerting plugin also creates a list of document findings that contains metadata about which document matches each query.
+The Alerting plugin also creates a list of document findings that contain metadata about which document matches each query.
 Security analytics can use the document findings data to keep track of and analyze the query data separately from the alert processes.

 The Alerting API provides a _document-level monitor_ that programmatically accomplishes the same function as the _per document monitor_ in the OpenSearch Dashboards.
 See [Document-level monitors]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/api/#document-level-monitors) to learn more.
 {: .note}